Skip to main content

 College of Science

-“My future research lies at the leading edge of genomic discovery, where there are few standard experimental procedures,” Wilson says.
-“As I investigate genetic disorders with unique properties, I will need to venture applying different techniques to the field and formulate new procedures to successfully uncover answers.
+“My future research lies at the leading edge of genomic discovery, where there are few standard experimental procedures,” Lindsay says.
+“As I investigate genetic disorders with unique properties, I will need to venture to apply different techniques to the field and formulate new procedures to successfully uncover answers.
 Essentially, I must “choreograph” an experimental sequence that turns my questions into discovery.”